andy5211d/DR2TVOverlay/ReadMe.md

 ## Screenshots

-The DR2TVOverlay script generates two overlay banners, a smallish Event banner at the top, either top left or top right dependent upon the use of Hotkey F12.
+The DR2TVOverlay OBS script generates two overlay banners, a smallish Event banner at the top, either top left or top right dependent upon the use of Hotkey F12.
 The Hotkey status Dock shows the current position of the event banner in the F12 icon.
 And a larger dive information banner across the bottom which will show the divers name and dive description and then after the judges have entered their awards into DR the divers name and the individual awards, ranking and totals.

 For an Individual event the video with a dive description overlay will look something like this:
 ![gif](/gifs/IndividualDescription.gif)